PedanticHacker/ReChess/README.md

 ### 3rd-Party Software

-ReChess integrates the **Stockfish 16.1** chess engine by default, but any other UCI-based chess engine can also be loaded to play against it or to do chessboard position analysis with it.
+ReChess integrates the **Stockfish** UCI chess engine.

-### Components
+### UI Components

-ReChess provides all the standard components to play chess, which are an SVG board with pieces, chess clocks, a FEN record editor and a table for showing move notation in the SAN (Standard Algebraic Notation) format.
+ReChess provides all the UI components for playing chess, which include an SVG board with pieces, chess clocks, a FEN record editor, and a table for displaying chess move notation in SAN (Standard Algebraic Notation) format.

 ### Piece Movement